 Students must take their comprehensive examinations within two regular semesters (one calendar year) of completing their political science course work.
-Students who fail to complete their comprehensive exams within one calendar year will be notified by the Graduate Director that they must sit for the written comprehensive exams in their major and minor fields at the next regularly scheduled date offered by the department.
-If the student does not take the written comprehensive exams as scheduled by the Graduate Director, the student will be dismissed from the graduate program unless the student provides a formal explanation that is accepted by the Graduate Committee.
+Students who fail to complete their comprehensive exams within one calendar year will be notified by the Director of Graduate Studies that they must sit for the written comprehensive exams in their major and minor fields at the next regularly scheduled date offered by the department.
+If the student does not take the written comprehensive exams as scheduled by the Director of Graduate Studies, the student will be dismissed from the graduate program unless the student provides a formal explanation that is accepted by the Graduate Committee.
 In accordance with the regulations of the Graduate School, students who fail a comprehensive exam must re-take that exam within one year and must pass the exam or they will be dismissed from the graduate program.